jkk00010/jkmalloc/README.md

 Building
 --------
 Just run `make`.
-This will give you `libmapalloc.a`, which you can statically link into your own programs, as well as `libwrapalloc.so`, which can be used with `LD_PRELOAD` to override your standard C library's dynamic memory functions.
+This will give you `libjkmalloc.a`, which you can statically link into your own programs, as well as `libwrapalloc.so`, which can be used with `LD_PRELOAD` to override your standard C library's dynamic memory functions.